-Chamonix Backcountry Skiing weeks are exciting guided ski holidays with the focus on skiing the best terrain and best snow further away from the pistes.
+Chamonix Backcountry Skiing weeks are exciting guided ski trips with the focus on skiing the best terrain and best snow away from the pistes.
 Every day we will be exploring a new area to find the best snow and best descents.
-Some descents will be lift served off piste and some we will be boot-packing or skinning to get to.
+Some descents will be lift served off-piste, and some we will be accessed by ski touring.

 As the week progresses you will pick up the essentials of Chamonix backcountry skiing.
 These skills include avalanche awareness, skinning, boot packing, glacier skiing and decision making.
-As conditions permit we can cover crampon/ice axe skills and crevasse rescue.
+If conditions permit we will also cover crampon/ice axe skills and crevasse rescue.

 What's not included